 What about my job?

-Your employer cannot fire, demote or otherwise penalize you for missing work while performing jury duty.
-Many employers continue to pay your salary while you are on jury duty.
-It is advisable to give your employer ample notice of your jury duty and to determine your employer's policy with regard to payment of wages/salary while serving as a juror to find out what the policy is at your job.
+Your employer cannot fire, demote, or otherwise penalize you for missing work while performing jury duty, nor force you to take vacation, sick or personal time to do so.
+As soon as practical, alert your employer about any upcoming jury service, and learn your employer's policy with regard to payment of wages/salary while serving as a juror.
+Many employers may continue to pay your salary while you are on jury duty.

 What if an unexpected emergency keeps me from coming to the courthouse?

-It is very important that all jurors report each day that they are called to do so, and that they be on time.
+It is very important that all jurors report each day that they are called to do so, and that they arrive on time.
 Your absence may delay a trial and result in hardship on the participants or cause unnecessary costs to be borne by the litigants.
 If you have an emergency (sudden illness or a death in the family), immediately call the Clerk's Office at 782-4044.

 How should I dress?

 You should wear comfortable, but appropriate attire.
 Casual clothes such as t-shirts, shorts, halter-tops, or other clothes that expose one’s midriff are not considered appropriate.
-Please keep in mind that the temperature in courtrooms is sometimes cool, so please dress accordingly.
+Please keep in mind that the temperature in our courtroom is sometimes cool, so please dress accordingly.

 Is there anything I can do to make my jury service more comfortable?

 Yes.
 While efforts are made to reduce delay and avoid waiting time, you may have to sit for some time before you know whether you have been chosen to actually sit on a jury.
-You should bring a book, a crossword puzzle, or any other activity you can do quietly while waiting.
+Consider bringing with you a book, crossword puzzle, or something else that can be done quietly while waiting.
 Electronic games and devices are not permitted.

 How long will I be in court?

 It is impossible to predict how long a trial will last, but the vast majority of trials are completed in one day.
-You will be given a lunch break.
-If you find that you need a break at another time, please notify the bailiff.
+You will usually be given a lunch break.
+If you find that you need a break at another time, please notify a clerk or bailiff.

 Is it possible that I might report for jury duty, but not actually sit on a jury?

 There are times when you will report for jury duty only to find that you are released early.
-Whenever possible, we try to avoid having any juror appear when not needed, it is sometimes impossible to know beforehand.
+While we try to avoid having any juror appear when not needed, it is sometimes impossible to know beforehand.
 Nonetheless, if this happens, you are still entitled to payment in the amount of $30.